-- The baby's mother's maiden name and if she has been married more than once, the name she was using to contract her last marriage
+- The baby's mother's maiden name.
+If she has been married more than once, the name she was using to contract her last marriage

 The documents you will receive

 - You can purchase a full birth certificate which will be supplied at your appointment.
 There is a fee for this and any additional copies you may require.
-Please discuss with the Registrar how many copies you wish to have and make payment at your appointment.
+You can discuss with the Registrar how many copies you wish to have and make payment at your appointment.